Inner Mongolia, China

 Population is concentrated near the loop of the Yellow River and along the border with the provinces to the south.
 It is one of China's Autonomous Regions (A.R.) rather than a province to reflect the large numbers of ethnic peoples.
 Inner Mongolia is also known as Nei Mongol or Nei Monggu (Nei meaning near or inner) to differentiate it from Outer Mongolia which is now the separate nation of Mongolia.
 Parts of the province, particularly the Ordos ➚ region contained in the bend of the Yellow River have been settled by Chinese people from earliest times.
 Mongol people form the dominant ethnic group and they follow the Lamaist Buddhist religion.
 The Mongolian language is widely spoken and it is frequently seen written on signage for roads and shops.

-Hohhot or in Mandarin Chinese 呼和浩特 Hūhéhàotè (aso Huhehot) is the capital of Inner Mongolia; it is a city 400 years old with many Buddhist temples.
-Hohhot is the Mongolian name and means ‘gray city’ from the color of the stone city wall.
+Hohhot or in Mandarin Chinese 呼和浩特 Hūhéhàotè (also Huhehot) is the capital of Inner Mongolia; it is a city 400 years old with many Buddhist temples.
+Hohhot is the Mongolian name and means ‘blue city’.
 Sights to see include the Inner Mongolia museum ➚; Xilitu Zhao ➚ temple; Drum Tower;Wutasi ➚ (five pagodas); Dazhao Temple ➚; Wang Zhaojun ➚ tomb and the Emuqi Zhao Great Mosque (reflecting the large Hui/Muslim population).

 Elsewhere in Inner Mongolia